Terence Nugent, 1st Baron Nugent: Career as courtier

+Cricket

+Nugent appeared for the Eton XI before the First World War and following it was a regular club cricketer, most frequently playing for the Household Brigade team.
+In 1920, he made one appearance for Norfolk in a Minor Counties Championship match against Hertfordshire.
+He served as president of the Marylebone Cricket Club in 1962–63 and took the same role at Surrey County Cricket Club for three years in the late 1960s.

 Personal life

 Lord Nugent married Rosalie Heathcote-Drummond-Willoughby, daughter of Brigadier-General the Honourable Charles Strathavon Heathcote-Drummond-Willoughby, in 1935.
 They had no children.
 He died in April 1973, aged 77, when the barony became extinct.
-Lady Nugent died in July 1994.
+Lady Nugent died on 20 July 1994.